DreamRealityInteractive/extension-firebase/docs/index.md

         -- firebase is ready to use!

+        -- installation id can be used for configuring test devices for A/B tests firebase.get_installation_id(function(self, id)
+            print("installation id is " .. id)
+        end)

-        -- installation auth token can be used for configuring test devices for A/B tests firebase.get_installation_auth_token(function(self, token)
+        -- installation auth token can also be used for configuring test devices for A/B tests, but its lifetime is shorter firebase.get_installation_auth_token(function(self, token)
             print("installation auth token is " .. token)
         end)